 This Quarterly Report on Form 10-Q contains both historical and forward-looking statements.
-All statements other than statements of historical fact are, or may be deemed to be, forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the Exchange Act).
+All statements other than statements of historical fact are, or may be deemed to be, forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 These forward-looking statements are not based on historical facts, but rather reflect our current expectations concerning future results and events.
 These forward-looking statements generally can be identified by the use of statements that include phrases such as "believe", "expect", "anticipate", "intend", "estimate", "plan", "project", "foresee", "likely", "will" or other words or phrases with similar meanings.
 Similarly, statements that describe our objectives, plans or goals are, or may be, forward-looking statements.
 These forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be different from any future results, performance and anticipated achievements expressed or implied by these statements.
 We do not intend to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
 In addition, forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from our historical experience and our present expectations or projections.
-These risks and uncertainties include, but are not limited to those described in this report, in Part II, "Item 1A.
-Risk Factors" and elsewhere in our Annual Report on Form 10-K for the year ended December 31, 2010, and those described from time to time in our future reports filed with the Securities and Exchange Commission (the SEC).
+These risks and uncertainties include, but are not limited to those described in our Annual Report on Form 10-K for the year ended December 31, 2010, and those described from time to time in our future reports filed with the Securities and Exchange Commission (the "SEC").